Ylianst/ESP-IQ2020/documentation/protocol.md

 GG = Hours remaining count-down, 32 bit small-endian.
 ```

 This seems to contain the Chlorine, Ph and life remaining for the Freshwater IQ cartridge in hours.
+This next command is completely unknown:

 ```
 <-- 37 01 40 23DC00